A black background with grey textAI-generated content may be incorrect.

 Ecological and biological data will mostly be collected and managed through WP1.
 The EuroAPPA “one-stop shop” web portal and database for information on plant-pollinator associations across Europe will include both re-used data and new data.
 T1.2.1. will review and reuse data from existing databases and mobilise data that is not yet indexed in order to provide a Europe-wide synthesis of information on plant-pollinator databases.
 In T1.2.2, in collaboration with the LL’s (WP7), field-based data will be collected on pollinators, plant-pollinator interactions, pollinator services and pollinator dependencies.
 The Field Protocol (WP1) (Diniz et al, 2025), specifies procedures for sampling, sampling efforts required, and standards for labelling physical samples and digital sample data.

-3) Human participant data, quantitative and qualitative: Participants perceptions, values, belief and opinions, arising from surveys, interviews, workshops, field observations (of human behaviours?), engagement activities, stakeholder input, co-creation and psychological experiments
+3) Human participant data, quantitative and qualitative: Participants perceptions, values, belief and opinions, arising from surveys, interviews, workshops, engagement activities, stakeholder input, co-creation and psychological experiments.
+Both quantitative and qualitative participant data will be collected.

-Attitude-behaviour data will be generated from experimental psychology set-ups: the testing strategy will first involve controlled psychological experiments.
+In WP6, secondary data will be gathered for the literature synthesis and historical analysis (see table 2).
+In addition, primary attitude-behaviour data will be generated from experimental psychology set-ups.
+Experimental data from controlled psychological experiments will be used to determine how attitudes toward environmental issues and pollinators, social parameters, and training influence how well people adopt and retain pollinator-friendly behaviors.
 The results of the controlled experiments will be used to develop tools that transfer knowledge about pollinators to everyday citizens (details in Table 1).

-T7.1 together with T6.3: Data will be generated from the BUTTERFLY LLs through structured dialogues between stakeholders and participants, field observations of individual practices regarding pollinators and social and environmental interventions, citizen science participation, interviews, photography, video, document analysis, and other material produced in the different LL processes.
+In WP7, T7.1 (together with T6.3) will generate participant input data from the BUTTERFLY LLs through structured dialogues between stakeholders and participants, field observations of individual practices regarding pollinators and social and environmental interventions, citizen science participation, interviews, photography, video, document analysis, and other material produced in the different LL processes.
 The analysis will provide insights into how stakeholders and individuals produce, use and share knowledge about pollinators.
+In addition, qualitative data will be generated in T7.3 Participatory scenario planning and co-creation.

 T2.1 w.
 WP7 (LLs): Data on agricultural activities, value chains and other economic related to pollinators and ecosystems.
 Existing digital data sets of eg predicted climate (Eyring ea 2016) and land use and cover (Hoffmann ea 2023) under each of the Shared Socio-economic Pathways (IPCC 2023) will be re-used.
 In addition, data will be collected by each LL-leader through surveys, remote sensing, land uses, pollinator stress, and more.
 T2.1, asks each LL to collect data related to farm structures, key practices, sustainability measures, and market access. (data collection finished end of dec 2025.
 For the general survey, data collected include location, years of operation, farm size, key agricultural activities, annual yield, practises such as organic, integrated pest management, water conservation etc), types of fertilisers and pesticides, Vaule chain etc.